oconnor663/jacko.io/posts/async_two.md

 [timing]: playground://async_playground/foo_timing.rs?mode=release

-`FooFuture::poll` doesn't know how many times it's going to be called, and it shouldn't print the "start" message more than once, so sets its `started` flag to keep track.[^state_machine] It doesn't need to track whether it's printed the "end" message, though, because after it returns `Ready` it won't be called again.[^iterator]
+`Foo::poll` doesn't know how many times it's going to be called, and it shouldn't print the "start" message more than once, so sets its `started` flag to keep track.[^state_machine] It doesn't need to track whether it's printed the "end" message, though, because after it returns `Ready` it won't be called again.[^iterator]

-[^state_machine]: In other words, `FooFuture` is a "state machine" with two
+[^state_machine]: In other words, `Foo` is a "state machine" with two states.
-    states.
     In general, the number of states you need to track where you are in an `async fn` is the number of `.await` points plus one, but this gets complicated when there are branches or loops.
 The magic of async is that the compiler figures all this out for us, and we don't usually need to write our own `poll` functions like we're doing here.